-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
 If you feel too tired to exercise vigorously, try taking a short walk. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
-Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - Drink enough fluids to keep your urine pale yellow. - If you have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea.

-Avoid sun exposure and apply sunscreen routinely when outdoors.
+- Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain. - Avoid sun exposure and apply sunscreen routinely when outdoors.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.

-Food and Drug Interactions
+Food and Medicine Interactions

-- This drug may interact with grapefruit and grapefruit juice.
-Talk to your doctor as this could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known drug interactions with acalabrutinib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This drug may interact with St. John's Wort and may lower the levels of the drug in your body, which can make it less effective.
+- This medicine may interact with grapefruit and grapefruit juice.
+Talk to your doctor as this could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with acalabrutinib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This medicine may interact with St. John's Wort and may lower the levels of the medicine in your body, which can make it less effective.